linuxsjun/stfdjg/README.md

 Pure UI
 ====
 # 环境

-    stfdjg This is django2.0 project
+    This is django2.0 project
+    * Windows7 sp1
-    Python 3.7
+    * Python 3.7
-    django 2.0
+    * django 2.0